tisquantum/sectors/README_OPERATION_RULES.md

 -- By default, each sector starts with five permanent sector specific resources to draw from -- When a factory is built, a permanent resource marker of the companies choice from goods it produces is put into the consumption bag
 -- Marketing resources in the consumption bag are temporary, when they are drawn, they are discarded -- During each consumption round, goods are drawn equivalent to the customers in each sector.
-For every customer the sector **cannot service**, the sector score reduces by 1.
+For every customer the sector **cannot service**, the companies respective sector score reduces by 1.
+1 Good is Drawn for each consumer, one by one.
+The consumer will go to the factory that can supply that good from the company that has the highest **attraction rating** (that is the lowest number on the price tracker, modified by brand score).
 -- Each factory can only service the maximum allotment of it's factory size
 --- Factory I: 3 customers
 --- Factory II: 4 customers